luizstange1/luizstange1/README.md

 ### Hi there 👋

 - 🔭 I’m currently working at Via Laser Depilação
-- 🌱 I’m currently learning HTML, CSS, Javascript and SQL
+- 🌱 I’m currently learning HTML, CSS, Javascript, ReactJS and SQL
 - 📫 How to reach me: @luizzstang